vscode-file-explorer-tools

 Scopes Manager

-Assign files and folders to named, color-coded scopes directly from the Explorer context menu.
+Assign files and folders to named scopes directly from the Explorer context menu.
 When a scope is selected, the native File Explorer filters down to show only the files that belong to it — powered by files.exclude under the hood.

 Commands